ljc19800331/BTL_Stereo/README.md

   b.
 For StereoVision_Vimba.py, the recontruction code is not included but the StereoVision_Logitech.py code can be used for this section.
 The user can modify the code with specific application.

 Other important notes:
-1. Calibration board and techniques
+1. Calibration board and techniques (recommend to use a larger calibration board)

-2. Camera Setting
+2. Camera Setting (recommend for parallel setting)

-3. The 3D visualization
+3. The 3D visualization with VTK

 4. The 3D Realtime Visualization (so far the speeding issue is not solved)